PrismRL/prism/docs/source/making-a-roguelike/part14.rst

    This chapter is very work in progress, beware!
 Don't procede yet adventurer!

 In this chapter we'll add wands and a generalized targetting system for actions.
-We'll add a Wand of Hurt which you can zap a creature with to hurt them, and a Wand of Swapping which you can use to swap positions with another actor.
+We'll add a Wand of Hurt to zap a creatures with.

 Creating a base module
 ----------------------

-We're going to be creating a base module where we can put components, actions, and actors we want to reference in the main module so they're available at load time.

-Head to ``modules`` and create a new folder there called ``basegame``.
+The load order for a given type within a module is random, so let's start by creating a "base" module that our other content can depend on.
+Head to ``modules`` and create a new folder there called ``base``.
 Now go ahead and add an ``actions`` and ``components`` folder.

-Let's head to ``modules/basegame/components`` and create a new file ``zappable.lua``.
+Let's head to ``modules/base/components`` and create a new file ``zappable.lua``.
+This component is going to be the base Zappable component all of our wand components derive from.
+It implements a few utility functions for managing charges and checking if we have charges left to zap.

 .. code-block:: lua